 KAROLINA ZAPAL is an itinerant poet, essayist, translator, and author of two books: Notes for Mid-Birth (Inside the Castle, 2019) and Polalka (Spuyten Duyvil, 2018).
 As an immigrant and activist writer, she writes frequently about her native Poland, languages, borders, and women’s rights.
-Her work has appeared in or is forthcoming from The Rumpus, Painted Bride Quarterly, Inverted Syntax, Tupelo Quarterly, The Seventh Wave, and others.
-She is translating CA Conrad's The Book of Frank into Polish and Halina Poświatowska's poetry into English.
+Her work has appeared in The Rumpus, Inverted Syntax, The Seventh Wave, and others.
+Her co-translations of Halina Poświatowska's poetry into English have been published in Cordite Poetry Review and ANMLY and won table//FEAST journal's inaugural translation prize.
 She has completed three artist residencies: Greywood Arts in Killeagh, Ireland; Brashnar Creative Project in Skopje, Macedonia; and Bridge Guard in Štúrovo, Slovakia.
 She served as the Anselm Hollo Fellow at Naropa University from 2015-2017.
-She works at the South Carolina Governor's School for the Arts & Humanities.
+She lives in Western Mass.

 My seduction routine involves telling men I hate

 the words “cute” and “fun”

 even of language

 The prayers were unfinished, like she was, and what is sent unfinished to heaven—a life—becomes sacred in its mystery.